josecerejo/savvy/README.md

 * use [PHP_CodeSniffer](http://pear.php.net/package/PHP_CodeSniffer) to check
 whether your code-style is compliant to [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)

-###Automated testing

-Run "savvy-tests.sh" to perform automated unit tests using [PHPUnit](http://phpunit.de/manual/current/en/); this requires both "php5-xdebug" and "php5-sqlite" to be installed.
-A non-persistent in-memory database is used while unit tests are performed.
+* run "savvy-tests.sh" to perform automated unit tests using [PHPUnit](http://phpunit.de/manual/current/en/).
+For testing, an alternative configuration file ("application.test.ini") will be used in which logging is disabled and an alternative testing database is specified.
 Code coverage reports will be created in "public/doc/tests/".

 ###License